adlnet/xAPI-Spec/xAPI-Data.md

 * <a name="2.4.3.s4.b3"></a>A single Verb IRI MUST NOT be used to refer to multiple meanings.

 ###### <a name="2.4.3.s5"></a>Verb Display AP Requirements

-* <a name="2.4.3.s5.b1"></a>The Display property SHOULD be used by all Statements.
+* <a name="2.4.3.s5.b1"></a>The "display" property SHOULD be used by all Statements.
-* <a name="2.4.3.s5.b2"></a>The Display property MUST be used to illustrate the meaning which is already determined by the Verb IRI.
+* <a name="2.4.3.s5.b2"></a>The "display" property MUST be used to illustrate the meaning which is already determined by the Verb IRI.

 ###### <a name="2.4.3.s6"></a>Verb Display LRS Requirements

-The requirements below relate to the Display property as returned by the LRS via the API.
+The requirements below relate to the "display" property as returned by the LRS via the API.

-* <a name="2.4.3.s6.b1"></a>When queried for Statements with a Format of "exact", the LRS MUST return the Display property exactly as included (or omitted) within the Statement.
+* <a name="2.4.3.s6.b1"></a>When queried for Statements with a Format of `exact`, the LRS MUST return the "display" property exactly as included (or omitted) within the Statement.
-* <a name="2.4.3.s6.b2"></a>When queried for Statements with a Format of "ids", the LRS SHOULD* NOT include the Display property.
+* <a name="2.4.3.s6.b2"></a>When queried for Statements with a Format of `ids`, the LRS SHOULD* NOT include the "display" property.
-* <a name="2.4.3.s6.b3"></a>When queried for Statements with a Format of "canonical", the LRS SHOULD* return a canonical Display for that Verb.
+* <a name="2.4.3.s6.b3"></a>When queried for Statements with a Format of `canonical`, the LRS SHOULD* return a canonical Display for that Verb.
-* <a name="2.4.3.s6.b4"></a>The LRS may determine its canonical Display based on the Verb Display property included within Statements it receives, the Name property included in the metadata as described in [section 5.4 Identifier metadata](#miscmeta), or the Verb Display as defined in some other location.
+* <a name="2.4.3.s6.b4"></a>The LRS may determine its canonical Display based on the Verb's "display" property included within
+Statements it receives, the "name" property included in the metadata as described in [section 5.4 Identifier metadata](#miscmeta), or the Verb's Display as defined in some other location.

 ###### <a name="2.4.3.s7"></a>Verb Display Learning Record Consumer Requirements

 The requirements below relate to the display property as displayed to a user by a Learning Record Consumer.

-* <a name="2.4.3.s7.b1"></a>The Display property MUST NOT be used to alter the meaning of a Verb.
+* <a name="2.4.3.s7.b1"></a>The "display" property MUST NOT be used to alter the meaning of a Verb.
-* <a name="2.4.3.s7.b2"></a>A Learning Record Consumer MUST NOT use the Display property to infer any meaning from the Statement.
+* <a name="2.4.3.s7.b2"></a>A Learning Record Consumer MUST NOT use the "display" property to infer any meaning from the Statement.
-* <a name="2.4.3.s7.b3"></a>A Learning Record Consumer MUST NOT use the Display property for any purpose other than display to a human.
-Using the Display property for aggregation or categorization of Statements is an example of violating this requirement.
+* <a name="2.4.3.s7.b3"></a>A Learning Record Consumer MUST NOT use the "display" property for any purpose other than to display to a human.
+Using the "display" property for aggregation or categorization of Statements is an example of violating this requirement.
-* <a name="2.4.3.s7.b4"></a>A Learning Record Consumer displaying a Statement's Verb in a user interface MAY choose to render the Verb Display property included within the Statement, the Name property included in the metadata as described in [section 5.4 Identifier metadata](#miscmeta), or the Verb Display as defined in some other location.
+* <a name="2.4.3.s7.b4"></a>A Learning Record Consumer displaying a Statement's Verb in a user interface MAY choose to render the Verb's "display" property included within the Statement, the "name" property included in the metadata as described in [section 5.4 Identifier metadata](#miscmeta), or the Verb's Display as defined in some other location.
-* <a name="2.4.3.s7.b5"></a>Learning Record Consumers displaying a Statement's Verb MUST NOT display a word that differs from the meaning of the
-Verb but MAY alter the wording and tense displayed for the purposes of human-readability.
+* <a name="2.4.3.s7.b5"></a>Learning Record Consumers displaying a Statement's Verb MUST NOT display a word that differs from the meaning of the Verb but MAY alter the wording and tense displayed for the purposes of human-readability.

 ###### <a name="2.4.3.s8"></a>Example
 This example shows a Verb with the recommended properties set and using US English and Spanish languages.